Krokz/UGOW/README.md

-# UGOWShim
+# UGOW

-`UGOWShim` is a FUSE-based shim for Windows Subsystem for Linux (WSL) that extends the standard Unix permission model (User/Group/Other) with an additional **W-bit** controlling Windows-side write permissions per Linux UID.
+`UGOW` is a FUSE-based shim for Windows Subsystem for Linux (WSL) that extends the standard Unix permission model (User/Group/Other) with an additional **W-bit** controlling Windows-side write permissions per Linux UID.
 When a Linux user is granted the W-bit on a path, all write operations under that path are enforced by the shim and mirrored to NTFS ACLs on the Windows host.

 ---